ctnava/rxtechnotes/settings_personnel_services.md

 📬 **Purpose & Use Cases**:

-- Designed for patients with **chronic conditions** such as diabetes, hypertension, or depression
+- Designed for patients with **chronic conditions** (i.e. long-lasting health conditions that typically last 12 months or more and may require ongoing medical attention) such as diabetes, hypertension, or depression
 - Medications are shipped with a **delivery window of 24–48 hours or more**
 - Appropriate for **maintenance medications**, which are taken on a long-term, ongoing basis
 - **Not suitable** for acute or urgent needs (e.g., antibiotics for sudden infections)